NewPhyrexia/startup/mdFiles/midTermPrep.md

     - The CSS box model layers, from inside to outside, are Content, Padding, Border, and Margin.

 16. Given the following HTML, what CSS would you use to set the text "troubl" to green and leave the "double" text unaffected?
-    - You need to provide the specific HTML code to determine the CSS rule for selecting "troubl."
+    - specific HTML code needed to determine the CSS rule for selecting "troubl."

 17. What will the following code output when executed using a for loop and console.log?
     - You need to provide the specific JavaScript code to determine the output.